News & INSIGHTS

 But that is not what constitutes a “mega back door Roth” strategy.
 If you have additional income you want to save, and your plan allows for both after-tax contributions and in-service withdrawals to a Roth IRA, this is an ideal strategy to bulk up your Roth savings.
 Here’s how it works.

-If your 401(k)-plan sponsor or provider (often available for plans custodied with Fidelity Investments or Vanguard) allows for “after-tax” contributions, you can contribute more than the regular $20,500 limit.
+If your 401(k)-plan sponsor or provider (often available for plans custodied with Fidelity Investments or Vanguard) allows for “after-tax” contributions, you can contribute more than the employee deferral limit of $22,500.

 IMPORTANT: after-tax contributions are treated differently and separately from pre-tax (traditional) or Roth contributions.
 If your plan is eligible for after-tax contributions, you will have three different eligible contribution elections: traditional or pre-tax, Roth, and after-tax.